weaviate/weaviate-io/developers/weaviate/model-providers/transformers/embeddings-multimodal.md

 </Tabs>

-:::note Model selection via container image used
+:::note Chose a container image to select a model
-Model selection in this integration is done by selecting the appropriate [container image in the integration](#configure-the-integration).
+To chose an model, select the [container image](#configure-the-integration) that hosts it.
 :::

 ## Data import